TjWheeler/spJsomFluent/README.md

 ## Importing spJsom
 ```
-import * as spJsom from "./node_modules/spjsomfluent/src/fluent"
+import * as spJsom from "spjsomfluent"
 ```

 ## Development commands - NodeJs